 To put these APYs in perspective, the current national average on a savings account sits at just 0.06% according to recent FDIC data.

-You should also note that all new accounts will get an introductory APY of 0.40% during what CIT Bank refers to as the “Introductory Period.”
-When this period ends, all accounts will be evaluated on “Evaluation Day” to determine the APY paid for the next period.
+All new accounts will get an introductory APY of 0.55% during what CIT Bank refers to as the “Introductory Period.”
+When this period ends, accounts will be evaluated on “Evaluation Day” to determine the APY paid for the next period.

 The introductory period begins the day you open the account and ends on Evaluation Day.
 The Evaluation Day is the fourth business day prior to the end of the month.
 If you aren’t maintaining a monthly balance of $25,000 or more, you’ll want to make a deposit of at least $100 during this period if you want to keep the higher APY.